Three spring moments, ten outfits

 The thing I keep coming back to with all three of these is that they started the same way.

 Before the trip or the dress code, we talked about her.
-What she always reaches for.
-What feels like herself instead of what she has to talk herself into.
+What she always reaches for and what feels like herself instead of what she has to talk herself into.
 Where the gaps are between the wardrobe she has and the outfits she actually wants to be wearing.

 Most people don’t actually have a style problem.
-The clothes are there — sometimes too many of them.
+The clothes are there, sometimes too many of them.
 What’s missing is an understanding of the repeating elements that make an outfit feel like them.
-The specific textures, proportions, color instincts, the finishing move that shows up whether you’re packing a carry-on, walking into a boardroom, or dancing at cocktail hour.
+The specific textures, proportions, color instincts, and the finishing move that shows up whether you’re packing a carry-on, walking into a boardroom, or dancing at cocktail hour.

 Once you know what those are, the rest gets easier.
-You stop adding the wrong things.
-You stop second-guessing the right ones.
-Getting dressed stops being a decision and starts being an expression.
+You stop adding the wrong things and stop second-guessing the right ones.
+Getting dressed stops being a problem to solve every morning.

 I’ve been building something around that idea.
 More next week.